xpipe-io/xpipe-io.github.io/docs/security.md

 XPipe essentially delegates any form of connection and shell handling to your existing command-line tools.
 It does not come with any remote handling capabilities of its own.
 Therefore, any used command-line program should be secure.
-If for example your `ssh` command-line program or its connections are susceptible to MITM attacks or vulnerable in any other way, there is no way for XPipe to guarantee that the sensitive information can be kept secure.
+If, for example, your `ssh` command-line program or its connections are susceptible to MITM attacks or vulnerable in any other way, there is no way for XPipe to guarantee that the sensitive information can be kept secure.
 It is your responsibility to use the programs in a secure environment and keep them up to date with security patches and more.